nextflow-io/nextflow/docs/operator.rst

 by          The index (zero based) of the element to be used as grouping key.
             A key composed by multiple elements can be defined specifying a list of indices e.g. ``by: [0,2]`` sort        Defines the sorting criteria for the grouped items.
 See below for available sorting options. size        The number of items the grouped list(s) has to contain.
-When the specified size is reached, the tuple is emitted. remainder   When ``false`` incomplete tuples (i.e. with less than `size` grouped items) are discarded (default).
+When the specified size is reached, the tuple is emitted.
+It can also be a closure, getting the key as input and returning the size accordingly. remainder   When ``false`` incomplete tuples (i.e. with less than `size` grouped items) are discarded (default).
 When ``true`` incomplete tuples are emitted as the ending emission.
 Only valid when a ``size`` parameter is specified.